 9 FAM 504.3-2(A) (U) Monthly Reports of Qualified Applicants

 a.
-(U) The documentarily qualified/completed figures submitted monthly (see 22 CFR 42.52 and 9 FAM 504.4-5(A)(3)) provide the Department the known total (by priority date, chargeability, classification, and post) of visa applicants who are awaiting only visa numbers to apply formally for a visa.
+(U) The documentarily completed figures submitted monthly (see 22 CFR 42.52 and 9 FAM 504.4-5(A)(3)) provide the Department the known total (by priority date, chargeability, classification, and post) of visa applicants who are awaiting only visa numbers to apply formally for a visa.
 After collation of these data, the Department makes monthly allotments to the extent available visa numbers permit.
 (See 22 CFR 42.51 and 9 FAM 503.4.)
-If demand exceeds the supply of available numbers, the priority date of the first applicant for whom a number is not available becomes the Application Final Action Date (referred to as the cutoff date in Visa Bulletins prior to October 2015) for the categories and foreign states concerned.
-The documentarily completed totals are used for setting the Application Final Action Dates.
+If demand exceeds the supply of available numbers, the priority date of the first applicant for whom a number is not available becomes the Final Action Date (referred to as the cutoff date in Visa Bulletins prior to October 2015) for the categories and foreign states concerned.
+The documentarily completed totals are used for setting the Final Action Dates.
 It is therefore essential that the following general guidelines be strictly observed in preparing the monthly reports of documentarily completed applicants:

-(1) (U) All IV processing posts having documentarily completed demand to report, as well as NVC, must prepare Report 20, Monthly Report of Documentarily Qualified Immigrant Visa Demand, and submit it so that it arrives in the Department (CA/VO/DO/I) before the first working day of the month.
+(1) (U) All IV processing posts having documentarily completed demand to report, as well as NVC, must prepare Report 20, Monthly Report of Documentarily Completed Immigrant Visa Demand, and submit it so that it arrives in the Department (CA/VO/DO/I) before the first working day of the month.
 The automated IV processing system is used to generate this report and submit it via email.
 (See 22 CFR 40.1(h) and 9 FAM 504.3-2(A)(1) below.)
 A Sample Report 20 is shown in paragraph b below.

 (2) (U) Data entry must be kept up to date so that all applicants who have become documentarily completed during the reporting period are included.